IMF sees much stronger US growth, 2021 GDP +7.0% - RFI

 Washington (AFP)

+The cheery analysis is a boon to President Joe Biden's administration and comes amid data showing an improving job market and on the eve of the all-important official employment report.

-The International Monetary Fund's annual review of the US economy also boosted the 2022 GDP forecast by 1.4 percentage points over the April estimate to 4.9 percent.
+The International Monetary Fund's annual review of the US economy put growth at its fastest rate since 1984, and also boosted the 2022 GDP forecast to 4.9 percent, 1.4 percentage points higher than the April estimate.

-The US has seen a "remarkable recovery," the fund said, helped by "unprecedented" support from government spending and the Federal Reserve's "highly effective" stimulus measures.
+The United States has seen a "remarkable recovery," the Fund said, helped by "unprecedented" support from government spending and the Federal Reserve's "highly effective" stimulus measures.

 The report notes the potential for growth to be even higher than forecast, but the outlook assumes $4.3 trillion in spending over the next decade from Biden's proposed American Jobs Plan (AJP) and American Families Plan (AFP).

-Together those programs would fuel a 5 percent GDP increase for 2022-2024, the IMF estimated.
+Together those programs would fuel a more than 5 percent GDP increase for 2022-2024, the IMF estimated.

+"Rather than just offering a short-term boost to demand that then fades away, the Jobs and Families Plans are expected to produce a lasting improvement in income and living standards for many years to come," IMF Managing Director Kristalina Georgieva told reporters.

 However, if Congress fails to approve the legislation or sharply curtails the size, that would reduce the growth boost.

+"Size is not everything.
+What matters more than sizes, what is the composition of the packages," she said.

-The IMF said there is "solid empirical evidence ... of the societal payoffs" of such programs and said "a permanent increase in taxes on corporate profits and on high income households is warranted" to pay for them.
+The IMF report said there is "solid empirical evidence ... of the societal payoffs" of programs like those Biden has proposed, which include access to childcare to allow women to enter and remain in the workforce, and access to higher education and training to ensure younger workers have necessary skills for the jobs available.

+A "permanent increase in taxes on corporate profits and on high income households is warranted" to pay for the proposals.

 The Washington-based crisis lender reserved its harshest comments for Biden's trade policies, and said removing trade barriers would help support his worker-centric agenda.

-"It is of significant concern, therefore, that many of the trade distortions introduced over the past four years remain in place," the fund said.
+"It is of significant concern ... that many of the trade distortions introduced over the past four years remain in place," the report said.

 Biden has continued tariffs imposed by former president Donald Trump on imported steel and aluminum, washing machines, solar panels, "as well as a range of goods imported from China."